Senior Team Leader

 However, FABP4 shows scant co-expression with K14, in the ORS (outer root sheath) layer.
 These results indicated that FABP4 is expressed in the IRS and part of the hair cortex.

-Maekawa M, Watanabe A, Iwayama Y, Kimura T, Hamazaki K, Balan S, Ohba H, Hisano Y, Nozaki Y, Ohnishi T, Toyoshima M, Shimamoto C, Iwamoto K, Bundo M, Osumi N, Takahashi E, Takashima A, and Yoshikawa T: "Polyunsaturated fatty acid deficiency during neurodevelopment in mice models the prodromal state of schizophrenia through epigenetic changes in nuclear receptor genes", Translational Psychiatry, in Press (2017)
+Maekawa M, Watanabe A, Iwayama Y, Kimura T, Hamazaki K, Balan S, Ohba H, Hisano Y, Nozaki Y, Ohnishi T, Toyoshima M, Shimamoto C, Iwamoto K, Bundo M, Osumi N, Takahashi E, Takashima A, and Yoshikawa T: "Polyunsaturated fatty acid deficiency during neurodevelopment in mice models the prodromal state of schizophrenia through epigenetic changes in nuclear receptor genes", Translational Psychiatry, 7,e1229(doi:10.1038/tp.2017.182) (2017)

 Gerstner JR, Perron IJ, Riedy SM, Yoshikawa T, Kadotani H, Owada Y, Hans P.A.
 Van Dongen HPA, Galante R, Dickinson J, Yin JCP, Pack AI, and Frank MG: "Normal sleep requires the astrocyte brain-type fatty acid binding protein FABP7", Science Advances, 3, e1602663 (2017)